Battle of Manzikert: Aftermath

 While Manzikert was a long-term strategic catastrophe for Byzantium, it was by no means the massacre that historians earlier presumed.
 Modern scholars estimate that Byzantine losses were relatively low, considering that many units survived the battle intact and were fighting elsewhere within a few months, and most Byzantine prisoners of war were later released.
 Certainly, all the commanders on the Byzantine side (Doukas, Tarchaneiotes, Bryennios, Theodore Alyates, de Bailleul, and, above all, the Emperor) survived and took part in later events.
+Andronikus returned to the capital, Tarchaneiotes did not take part, and Bryennios and all the others, including Romanos, took part in the ensuing civil war.
 The battle did not directly change the balance of power between the Byzantines and the Seljuks; however, the ensuing civil war within the Byzantine Empire did, to the advantage of the Seljuks.

 Doukas had escaped without casualties and quickly marched back to Constantinople, where he led a coup against Romanos and proclaimed his cousin Michael VII as basileus.
 Bryennios also lost a few men in the rout of his wing.
 The Seljuks did not pursue the fleeing Byzantines, nor did they recapture Manzikert itself at this point.
 The Byzantine army regrouped and marched to Dokeia, where they were joined by Romanos when he was released a week later.
-The emperor's extravagant baggage train was the most serious loss materially.
+The most serious material loss was the emperor's extravagant baggage train.

 The result of this disastrous defeat was, in simplest terms, the loss of the Eastern Roman Empire's Anatolian heartland.
 John Julius Norwich says in his trilogy on the Byzantine Empire that the defeat was "its death blow, though centuries remained before the remnant fell.
 The themes in Anatolia were literally the heart of the empire, and within decades after Manzikert, they were gone."
 In his smaller book, A Short History of Byzantium, Norwich describes the battle as "the greatest disaster suffered by the Empire in its seven and a half centuries of existence".
-Sir Steven Runciman, in his "History of the Crusades", noted that "The Battle of Manzikert was the most decisive disaster in Byzantine history.
+Steven Runciman, in his "History of the Crusades", wrote that "the Battle of Manzikert was the most decisive disaster in Byzantine history.
 The Byzantines themselves had no illusions about it.
-Again and again, their historians refer to that dreadful day.
+Again and again, their historians refer to that dreadful day."

 Anna Komnene, writing a few decades after the actual battle, wrote:

 Years and decades later, Manzikert came to be seen as a disaster for the Empire; thus, later sources greatly exaggerated the number of troops and casualties.
 Byzantine historians would often look back and lament the "disaster" of that day, pinpointing it as the moment the decline of the Empire began.
 It was not an immediate disaster, but the defeat showed the Seljuks that the Byzantines were not invincible.
-The usurpation by Andronikos Doukas also politically destabilized the empire, and it was difficult to organize resistance to the Turkish migrations that followed the battle.
-Finally, while intrigue and the deposition of emperors had taken place before, the fate of Romanos was particularly horrific, and the destabilization caused by it also rippled through the empire for centuries.
+The usurpation by Andronikos Doukas also politically destabilized the empire, and it was difficult to organize resistance to the Turkic migrations that followed the battle.
+Finally, while intrigue and the deposition of emperors had taken place before, Romanos' fate was particularly horrific, and the destabilization caused by it also rippled through the empire for centuries.